 Any student of the PLU community can propose a project.
 Student(s) applying for the DJS Award is encouraged to partner with a PLU department, faculty or staff in order to foster community partnerships.

-Please contact Saiyare Refaei, Coordinator for Sustainability Integration at email@example.com with any questions.
+Please contact The Diversity Center at email@example.com with any questions.

 DJS Award Proposals will be reviewed each Fall, J-Term and Spring semesters and processed up to a month after the application deadline or until funds are allocated.
 Project proposals will be accepted on a first come first serve rolling basis during the time frames below for projects happening in the projected time line.

-As a award for innovative student incited projects, all applications must be submitted by students(s).
+As an award for innovative student incited projects, all applications must be submitted by students(s).

-- Proposal – The Proposal document describes the goals of your project and connections to DJS.
+- Complete a DJS Award Application describing the goals of your project and connections to Diversity, Justice, and Sustainability.

-- Community Partner Endorsement – All proposals including campus partner collaboration must complete and have signed a Community Partner Endorsement.
+- Campus Partner Endorsement – All proposals including campus partner collaboration must complete and have signed a Campus Partner Endorsement.
 All projects proposing physical improvements require a Community Partner Endorsement.

 - Human Peer Review Board- Projects requiring interviewing or researching with human participants must be approved by the Human Peer Review Board (HPRB) prior to applying for DJS Award funding.
-If approved, attach your approval letter to your application proposal (ProjectName_HPRB).
+When approved, attach your approval letter to your application proposal.

 How to submit:

 - Label them each document with your last name followed by an underscore and the name of the document.
-(Ex: ProjectName_Proposal, ProjectName_Budget, ProjectName_Travel, ProjectName_CommunityPartner, ProjectName_HPRB.)
+(Ex: ProjectName_Proposal, ProjectName_Travel, ProjectName_CampusPartner, ProjectName_HPRB.)

-- Attach all required proposal documents in 1 email to Saiyare Refaei at firstname.lastname@example.org by the deadline.
+- Attach all required proposal documents in 1 email to Nicole Juliano at firstname.lastname@example.org by the deadline.

-Applications received prior to the 25th of each month will receive feedback incase of incomplete application or further clarification of project prior to the DJS FUNd Team review.
+Applications received one week prior to the due date will receive feedback incase of incomplete application or further clarification of project prior to the DJS FUNd Team review.
 This is to encourage complete proposals are reviewed and will be successful candidates for approval.

 - PLU Student(s) submit on-time proposals for DJS Award